OlufemiAdeOlusile/budgeting/e2e/README.md

 1. Budget Link should be displayed, and clickable
 2. Balance Component should be displayed, with Total Inflow, Total Outflow, and Working Balance.
 3. Table with Category Description and Amount should be displayed and properly aligned.
-4. Check if each row on the table is clickable and can be updated, canceled, or deleted.
+4. Check each row on the table is clickable and can be updated, canceled, or deleted.
 5. Check that new category, description and amount can be added to the table
 6. Scrolling on each row on the table should be highlighted in grey
 7. Balance Component cannot be edited.